 - Kamman, N.C., and D.R.
 Engstrom.
 2002.Historical and present fluxes of mercury to Vermont and New Hampshire lakes inferred from 210Pb dated sediment cores.
 Atmospheric Environment 36: 1599–1609.

 - National Atmospheric Deposition Program (NADP).
-2018.
-National Atmospheric Deposition Program 2017 Annual Summary.
-NADP Data Report 2018-01.
-Wisconsin State Laboratory of Hygiene, University of Wisconsin-Madison, WI.
+2015.
+National Atmospheric Deposition Program 2014 Annual Summary.
+NADP Data Report 2015-01.
+Illinois State Water Survey, University of Illinois at Urbana-Champaign, IL.

 - Vijayaraghavan, K., Levin, L., Parker, L., Yarwood, G. and Streets, D., 2014.
 Response of fish tissue mercury in a freshwater lake to local, regional, and global changes in mercury emissions.
 Environmental toxicology and chemistry, 33(6), pp.1238-1247.

 - Weiss-Penzias, P.S., Gay, D.A., Brigham, M.E., Parsons, M.T., Gustin, M.S. and ter Schure, A., 2016.
 Trends in mercury wet deposition and mercury air concentrations across the US and Canada.
 Science of The Total Environment.
 Available online at http://dx.doi.org/10.1016/j.scitotenv.2016.01.061

 - Vermont Health Department Fish Consumption Recommendations: http://healthvermont.gov/enviro/fish_alert/documents/fish_alert.pdf

 - Global Sources of Local Pollution: An Assessment of Long-Range Transport of Key Air Pollutants to and from the United States.
 2009.
 National Academy of Sciences.
 Chapter 4, Mercury: Atmospheric Mercury Primer. https://www.nap.edu/read/12743/chapter/6#99